 But I’ve gotten really good at putting myself at ease and working through them.
 I’ve learned how to control my emotions and calm down in a moment of frenzy.
 I no longer worry about people judging me or how I come off in certain social interactions.
 It’s all good.
-But, there’s an area in my life that I haven’t been able to reach the same level of calmness.
+But, there’s an area in my life that I haven’t reached the same level of calmness.
 And that’s whenever I put on the “mom” hat.

 I’m super honored that introvert, dear featured my article on this topic.
 I know I’m not alone.
 If you’re a parent, you might relate to this as well…especially if this is also your Social Anxiety trigger.

 And if you’re not a parent, then I have something else for you.
-My podcast interview with Jas from the INFCLUB went live and you can take a listen here (#55), or you can watch it.
+My podcast interview with Jas from the INFCLUB went live, and you can take a listen here (#55) or watch it.

-We talked a lot about my messy journey (my career, my moves, my social anxiety) and a bunch of other random things.
-He’s wonderful and we had a great conversation.
+We talked a lot about my messy journey (my career, my moves, social anxiety) and many other random things.
+He’s wonderful, and we had a great conversation.